 - Wobbulator has a fairly easy to use interface with interesting colors and organization of controls

-- Randomize feature that generates random settings which can help users find a good starting point
+- Randomize feature that generates random settings which can help you find a good starting point

 - Wobbulator is designed to be CPU friendly and be light on memory usage